agdestein/IncompressibleNavierStokes.jl/docs/src/equations/spatial.md

 \frac{1}{2}} + x_{i + \frac{1}{2}})`` and ``y_j = \frac{1}{2} (y_{j -
 \frac{1}{2}} + y_{j + \frac{1}{2}})``.

+In each finite volume there are four different positions in which quantities of interest can be defined:

 - The ``u``-point ``(x_{i + \frac{1}{2}}, y_j)``,
 - The ``v``-point ``(x_i, y_{j + \frac{1}{2}})``,
 - The ``p``-point ``(x_i, y_j)``,